AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/magento-best-practice-update-services-and-components-to-latest-version.md

 ---
-title: "Magento best practice: update services and components to latest version"
+title: 'Magento best practice: update services and components to latest version'
-description: "This article provides recommendations to keep your Magento Commerce Cloud technology stack updated and links to helpful resources."
+description: This article provides recommendations to keep your Magento Commerce Cloud technology stack updated and links to helpful resources.
+exl-id: e2ce18f3-0085-4c33-8129-1059c2ea2571
 ---
 # Magento best practice: update services and components to latest version

 This article provides recommendations to keep your Magento Commerce Cloud technology stack updated and links to helpful resources.